frychicken/art-IF-icial-Intelligence/README.md

 **auto-pilot**

-You can control the object
+You can control the object using arrow keys

 **Updates**
 program will check for update automatically (if there is version.txt and UpdaterAow.jar in the same location)